 Visits: Includes the Forbidden City, the Great Wall, bus and minibus trip, complete Beihai Park, Tambor Tower and Campana Tower, Confucius Temple, Lama Temple, complete Summer Palace, and Temple of Heaven (about 55$ per person).

 Hotel: 6 nights stay in a cheap double bed hotel with 3 star private bathroom (145$ total per person).
+You can look for more here:

 Food: Approximately 145$ total.
 In a cheap restaurant you can buy a menu for 6$.
 In addition, you can eat very cheap street food.